syntaxist/2DGridBasedFluidSimilulation/README.md

 ## Description

-A simple way to animate visually accurate fuild dynamics.
+A simple way to animate visually accurate fuild.
 Based on grid, no particles involved.
 Only works for square matrix.

 ![](https://github.com/syntaxist/2DGridBasedFluidSimilulation/blob/main/images/Fluid.gif)